MMLA

 In addition to the immediate impact that Brexit has had on increasing Malta’s registered tonnage, it has also given rise to other opportunities.
 Principal among them is the potential for attracting UK-based maritime organisations, such as protection and indemnity clubs and ship management companies, which want to set up an outpost to maintain access to the EU financial market.
 Malta may be considered an attractive jurisdiction for the relocation of UK-based organisations due to its:

-English-language proficient individuals specialised in a variety of areas,
+• high availability of English-language proficient individuals specialised in a variety of areas, including:

 Overall, Brexit may have a lasting positive impact on the growth of the Malta maritime flag and increase the presence of UK shipping organisations in Malta.
 This bodes well not only for the consolidation of Malta’s impressive maritime flag standing, but also for strengthening its maritime services industry as a whole and its status as a leading maritime hub in the Mediterranean.